q-shift/backstage-playground/plugins/quarkus-backend/README.md

     actions,
 ```

-The following table details the fields that you can use to use this action:
+The following table details the fields that you can use to customize this action:

 | Input               | Description                                   | Type          | Required |
 |---------------------|-----------------------------------------------|---------------|----------|